Does EU REACH Apply to Your Company?

 Fragrance released from scented products

-If a substance is not intended to be released, registration is generally not required, but other obligations may still apply.
+If the substance is not meant to be released, registration is usually not needed — but other duties may still apply.

-Even when registration is not required, REACH may still apply if:
+Even if registration is not required, REACH still applies if:

-The article contains a Substance of Very High Concern (SVHC) above 0.1% (w/w)
+The article contains a Substance of Very High Concern (SVHC) above 0.1%, and

 The article is placed on the EU market